Floss' Dental Services

 Cavity Treatment

 Treatment for cavities include white fillings or possibly more extensive restorations like crown and/or bridges.
 The decay is removed, and a white filling is put in its place.
 While no treatment lasts forever, restorations extend the life of that tooth by removing and halting the decay process.
-In some cases, a cavity is too large for a filling or it cannot be successfully placed, an alternative treatment will be suggested, including root canal, crown or extraction.
+In some cases, a cavity is too large for a filling or it cannot be successfully placed, an alternative treatment may be required, including root canal, crown, and/or extraction.

 What is a Crown or a Bridge?

 Crowns and bridges are fixed prosthetic devices that are cemented onto existing teeth or implants.
-Crowns (aka caps) are used most commonly to entirely cover a damaged tooth or an implant. if you’re missing one or more teeth, bridges can be a good option to replace (bridge) the missing ones.
-Bridges are cemented to natural teeth or implants surrounding the space where the tooth once stood.
+Crowns are used most commonly to entirely cover a damaged tooth or an implant. if you’re missing one or more teeth, bridges can be a good option to replace (bridge) the missing ones.
+Bridges are cemented onto natural teeth or implants surrounding the space where the tooth once stood.

 Why You Might Need A Crown